Luke Chapter 11 Summary

 Discussion Questions for Luke, Chapter 11

-1. The disciples ask Jesus to teach them to pray in Luke 11:1 and Jesus provides a model prayer to follow.
-Why does the church call this the Lord's prayer when it is not really the Lord praying?
+1. The disciples ask Jesus to teach them to pray in Luke 11:1, and Jesus provides a model prayer to follow.
+Why does the church call this the Lord's Prayer when it is not really the Lord praying?
 What are the different parts of prayer found in the model prayer?
-When you read the prayer, there isn't requests to heal the sick or provide wealth but yet many times these are the things we pray for most frequently.
+When you read the prayer, there aren't requests to heal the sick or provide wealth, yet many times these are the things we pray for most frequently.
 Why do we not follow the model prayer when we pray?

-2. Beginning in Luke 11:5, Jesus begins to tell a story illustrate persistent prayer.
+2. Beginning in Luke 11:5, Jesus tells a story to illustrate persistent prayer.
 What are some potential challenges we might face when it comes to persisting in prayer?
 How can we overcome these challenges while maintaining trust in God's wisdom?

-3. Jesus says the only sign that will be given to His generation is the sign of Jonah is Luke 11:29.
-What does Jesus mean by comparing himself to the "sign of Jonah"?
-How does this metaphor help us understand his mission and purpose?
+3. Jesus says the only sign that will be given to His generation is the sign of Jonah, as stated in Luke 11:29.
+What does Jesus mean by comparing Himself to the "sign of Jonah"?
+How does this metaphor help us understand His mission and purpose?
 Why can our generation place faith in the prophecy of Christ's return when He fulfilled the sign of Jonah?

 5. What does it mean to "clean the inside of the cup"?
 How can we focus on developing inner righteousness rather than merely seeking external approval?